omesagroup/omesa/index.md

 ![](/images/omesa_notation_1.png)

-As shown by the diagram above, the OMESA notation is capable of expressing the basic architectural characteristics of both a Monolithic and a Microservices design.
+As shown by the example above, the OMESA notation is perfectly capable of expressing the basic architectural characteristics of a solution based on either a Monolithic or a Microservices design approach.

 ## Copyright and License